Incident Code

 Airwars Assessment

-Around dawn on 9 November, 2024 at least six civilians were killed and a number of others injured in a declared Israeli airstrike on Fahd al-Ahmad al-Sabah School in Gaza City’s al-Tuffah neighbourhood.
-The Israeli military said the strike targeted and killed a senior member of the Islamic Jihad militant group.
+Around dawn on 9 November, 2024 at least four civilians were killed and a number of others injured in a declared Israeli airstrike on Fahd al-Ahmad al-Sabah School in Gaza City’s Al-Tuffah neighbourhood.
+Two militants were also killed, including a senior member of Palestinian Islamic Jihad (PIJ).
+The Israeli military declared the strike and stated that the PIJ leader was the target.

 The incident was first reported around midnight by Safa News, who said there was shelling at the school which shelters displaced people in eastern Gaza City.
 The initial death toll was three, with an unknown reported to be wounded.
 The number rose to five by morning, and was later confirmed to be six.
 A video shared by Al-Jazeera journalist Anas Al-Sharif reported the news, accompanied by a video of five or six bodies wrapped in blankets serving as makeshift shrouds.
 Only the face of the child is visible from beneath the smallest of the shrouds.